SIGNAL in Science

 |

-Studying song, phrase and syllable structure in mating sounds across two widely separated colonies in Texas, Dr. Bohn found stereotypy in the lexicon of both syllables and phrases across the colonies; variation in song and phrase construction among individuals; and the presence of phrase-order rules.
-She concluded that free-tailed bat songs are composed of highly stereotyped phrases hierarchically organized by a common set of syntactical rules, suggesting a song structure found in birds but rare in mammals.
+Dr. Bohn studied song, phrase and syllable structure in mating sounds across two widely separated colonies in Texas.
+She found stereotypy in both syllables and phrases across the colonies; variation in song and phrase construction among individuals; and the presence of phrase-order rules.
+She concluded that free-tailed bat songs are composed of highly stereotyped phrases hierarchically organized by a common set of syntactical rules.
+This suggests a song structure found in birds but rare in mammals.

-Dr. Bohn used SIGNAL's programmability to automatically analyze the inter-syllable intervals of 19,614 syllables!
+Dr. Bohn used SIGNAL's programmability to automatically analyze the timing characteristics of 19,614 bat syllables!

 |